Skip to main content

 • The single slot is freed only when all descendants have exited the station.
 If three outputs were produced, the slot stays occupied until all three of them leave.

 The outputs don’t each consume their own slot.
 They share the ancestor’s slot via the lineage-tracking rule.
 So a station with capacity 5 can hold 5 Separator inputs at a time regardless of how many outputs each produces — but each input’s slot stays occupied longer if it produces more outputs (because the “all descendants have exited” condition takes longer to satisfy).
-If outputs pile up in the station and block further Separator runs, the downstream path out of the station is the usual culprit.
-Make sure the outputs have a clear exit path.

 Transformer